sketchplugins/plugin-directory/README.md

 - [San Francisco UI Font Fixer](https://github.com/elethom/sketch-sfui-font-fixer), by Elethom Hunter: Adjusts font, character spacing, line height for labels using San Francisco font.
 - [ScreenFork](https://github.com/screenfork/screenfork), by ScreenFork: ScreenFork is the Sketchapp plugin that export screens and their variants based on Layer prefix
 - [Sketch to Trello](https://github.com/jclappiway/sketch-to-trello), by lefrancois: Export Sketch Artboard to Trello
-- [Adjust Button Shape](https://github.com/psilfver/sketch-adjust-button-shape), by Petter: A Sketch plugin that adjusts a shape layer according to the attributes of a text layer
-- [ScrollMotion](https://github.com/jonmmay/sketch-scrollmotion), by Jon May: Sketch plugin to export ScrollMotion
-- [Align Text Baseline](https://github.com/soutaro/align-text-baseline-sketch-plugin), by Soutaro Matsumoto: Align text layer vertically based on its baseline and cap height.